deansredhalo/supernaw/README.md

 	$ npm install supernaw

-Once Supernaw has finished installing, you'll need to check to start the _MongoDB_ server with the path to where you want your database stored (the default is _/data_) by using the following command
+Once Supernaw has finished installing, you'll need to check to start the _MongoDB_ server with the path to where you want your database stored by using the following command

+	$ mongod --dbpath <path-of-database>

+Example action

+	$ mkdir data
-	$ mongod --dbpath <path-of-database or simply data>
+	$ mongod --dbpath data

 This will engage the MongoDB server and create your database.
 From here you are ready to use Supernaw to begin building your backends.